Home

 Public Access Computers/Tools

-- Adult services including consumer information - Children's services and programs including story hour - Computer classes - Homebound service delivers audiobooks, books, magazines, movies and other materials to individuals who cannot get out of their homes - Information and entertainment through book loan, eBooks, paperbacks, newspapers, audiobooks, eMagazines, magazines and videos - Interlibrary loan used to request titles not owned by Anoka County Library - Library hold lockers for use outside of non-business hours - Library on the Go: Drive-up and indoor book drops for return of library materials - Microfilm readers and copy machines - Meeting space at Centennial, Crooked Lake, Johnsville, Mississippi, Northtown and Rum River branches - Public Internet access computers at each library available on a first come first serve basis.
-Users allotted 60 minutes per day. - Printers and copy machines available at each library - Reference center with access to government documents at Northtown and Rum River branches - Wireless internet access is available at all libraries
+- Adult services, including consumer information - Children's services and programs, including story hour - Computer classes - Homebound service delivers audiobooks, books, magazines, movies, and other library materials to individuals who cannot get out of their homes - Information and entertainment through book loan, eBooks, newspapers, audiobooks, eMagazines, magazines, and videos - Interlibrary loan is used to request titles not owned by Anoka County Library - Library hold lockers for use outside of non-business hours at Johnsville, Mississippi, Northtown, and Saint Francis branches. - Microfilm readers and copy machines - Meeting space at Centennial, Crooked Lake, Johnsville, Mississippi, Northtown and Rum River branches - Public Internet access computers at each library available on a first come first serve basis. - Printers and copy machines available at each library - Reference center with access to government documents at Northtown - Wireless internet access is available at all libraries

 Categories